 Microbiome imbalance

 Antibiotics for dogs can kill the good bacteria, as well as the bad.
 In this case, there will be an internal imbalance of gut bacteria which might show itself as diarrhoea.
-The effects of this may not appear until sometime after, so it’s important to keep an eye on your pooch.
+The effects of this may not appear until sometime after, so it’s important to keep an eye on your dog.
 Probiotics might be recommended by your vet to restore the balance of good bacteria and keep your dog fighting fit.

 Allergic reactions

 Dogs can have allergic reactions to antibiotics, but it is relatively uncommon.
-Allergic reactions tend to happen soon after taking the medication but can develop at any time, so always keep an eye on your pooch – even if you have given them the same kind of antibiotics before.
+Allergic reactions tend to happen soon after taking the medication but can develop at any time, so always keep an eye on your pup – even if you have given them the same kind of antibiotics before.
 Some signs of an allergic reaction to antibiotics for dogs are:

 If you see any of these symptoms in your dog after giving them antibiotics, make sure to give your vet a call as soon as possible.
 They will be able to help you with the next steps.